Shopping

 Hard-to-use hose/wand

-Better than that, it has very effective 'vanes' which stop hair from wrapping around the brushroll.
+Better than that, it has very effective 'vanes' which stop hair from wrapping around the brush roll.
 If you hate pulling hair out a vacuum, this is a good choice, because it's rare that hair is caught in this machine.

 Though at its best on carpet, this vacuum is also great on hardwood floors, because the powerful suction easily removes debris from in between floorboards.
 If you have a lot of furniture, you'll find it easy to maneuver this vacuum around chair legs and into corners.

-But true to type, this vacuum is very heavy, so it's hard to move between floors.
+But true to type, this upright vacuum is very heavy, so it's hard to move between floors.
 It's also so powerful that it takes a little effort to push over carpets.
 In fact, our tester Camryn said that 'If you have the suction on too high, the vacuum will essentially suction itself right to the floor, making it almost impossible to push across your carpet'.

 Perhaps the most frustrating feature is that the switch to adjust power modes between different floor types is on the floor head rather than the handle.
-That means you have to bend down to change settings, which is at best tedious if you have a lot of different floor types and at worst painful if you have a bad back.
-Unlike its predecessor above, the hose on the Ball Animal 3 is just 15ft, and because its so powerful, it can never stretch to its fullest extent, so you probably won't be able to vacuum a flight of stairs in one go.
+That means you have to bend down to change settings, which is at best tedious if you have a lot of different floor types and at worst, painful if you have a bad back.

 Our full Dyson Ball Animal 3 review has more details.

-Best bagged upright
+Best bagged upright vacuum

 Best bagged upright for pet hair